Home Alcohol / WineWine bars in Paris, my favorite spots

 La Cave des Climats

-100 meters from the starred restaurant Les Climats, Carole Colin and Denis Jamet (both sommeliers) opened a convivial place in 2016 where you can taste but also take home the wines chosen by Les Climats.
+100m from the Michelin-starred restaurant Les Climats, Carole Colin and Denis Jamet (both sommeliers) opened a friendly place in 2016 where you can taste but also take home the wines chosen by Les Climats.

-La Cave des Climats (in homage to Burgundian climats, obviously) offers a selection of a few hundred references, and while Burgundy wines dominate (at 60%, which I am certainly not displeased about), they do not have exclusivity.
-Among this high-flying assortment, there are author Champagnes (Egly-Ouriet, Agrapart, Drappier…), Jura wines (Stéphane Tissot), Jurançon (Camin Larredya), Loire wines (Blot, Mellot…), Provence wines (La Bégude), Roussillon wines (Gauby), and Bordeaux (Roc de Cambes and Tertre Roteboeuf from Mitjavile…).
+La Cave des Climats (in homage to the Burgundian climats, obviously) offers a selection of a few hundred references.
+While Burgundies dominate (at 60%, which I certainly don’t mind), they aren’t the only ones on the shelves of this warm lair.
+Among this high-flying assortment are grower Champagnes (Egly-Ouriet, Agrapart, Drappier…), Jura wines (Stéphane Tissot), Jurançon (Camin Larredya), Loire wines (Blot, Mellot…), Provence (La Bégude), Roussillon (Gauby), and Bordeaux (the Roc de Cambes and Tertre Roteboeuf from Mitjavile…).

-La Cave also organized (check if this is still the case) monthly meetings with winemakers who come to let people taste their wines and tell their stories.
-While the B3 evenings (for Burgundy, Burgundy, Burgundy) are dedicated to Burgundians, the C3 (for Favorite of the Cave) host producers from the rest of France.
-These meetings are by reservation via the Les Climats newsletter (register for the newsletter via the Les Climats or La Cave websites, or on site as well!).
+The Cave also used to organize (check if it’s still the case) monthly meetings with winemakers who come to taste their wines and tell their story.
+While the B3 evenings (for Bourgogne Bourgogne Bourgogne) are dedicated to Burgundians, the C3 (for Coup de Coeur de la Cave) host producers from the rest of France.
+These meetings are by reservation via the Les Climats newsletter (newsletter subscription via the websites of Les Climats or La Cave, or on-site as well!).

 Cave des Climats